 “Saag” is a Punjabi term used for all leafy green preparations made with either spinach leaves, fenugreek leaves, mustard leaves or collard leaves.
-And saag wala chicken or palak chicken is one of them – an authentic Indian recipe and a true keeper.
+And saag wala chicken or palak chicken is one of them – an authentic Indian recipe and a real keeper.

 It tastes so delicious that even picky eaters won’t be able to resist this dish.
 Isn’t this a healthy way to incorporate leafy greens in a kid’s meal, a win-win situation for all of us. 😉